gradle/gradle/subprojects/docs/src/docs/release/notes.md

 To improve the experience of working with large multi-project builds "configuration on demand" mode is introduced, where only those projects required by the build are configured.
 This mode is incubating and currently it is not guaranteed to work with every multi-project build.
-It should work very well with builds that have [decoupled projects](userguide/userguide_single.html#sec:decoupled_projects) (e.g. avoiding excessive configuration injection and projects accessing each other's model).
+It should work very well with builds that have [decoupled projects](userguide/userguide_single.html#sec:decoupled_projects) (e.g. avoiding subprojects accessing each other's model).
 Before you start configuring on demand, please read the section in the [user guide](userguide/userguide_single.html#sec:configuration_on_demand).
 Then update your gradle.properties file: